Skip to content

 Unprecedented Times Can Call for Precedented Measures: Exploring Effective Ways to Reduce Retirement Plan Expenses During Uncertain Times

-There is not much written about how retirement plan sponsors should weather situations like the one we’re facing now, mostly because these are unprecedented times.
+There is not much written about how employers sponsoring a retirement plan should weather situations like the one we’re facing now, mostly because these are unprecedented times.
 However, the virus that’s causing a meltdown on Wall Street shouldn’t create a meltdown in your office.
-Knee-jerk reactions like eliminating all equities or terminating a plan altogether can have far reaching consequences.
+Knee-jerk reactions like eliminating all equities or terminating a plan altogether can have far-reaching consequences.
 While the ideal outlook is to stay the course, we recognize that not all companies are in the position to do so.
-So what are the most effective options for sponsors looking to their 401(k) or 403(b) plans as a way to manage costs?
+So, what are the most effective options for employers looking to their 401(k) or 403(b) plans as a way to manage costs?

 Effective Alternatives to Plan Termination

 While staying the course is often the best route in times like these, that’s not necessarily an option for all companies.
-In instances where short term cash flow is imperative to survival, there are a number of options as it relates to company retirement plans.
+In instances where short-term cash flow is imperative to survival, there are a number of options related to company retirement plans.

 1. Consider Placing Employees on a Leave of Absence Rather Than Laying Them Off